-Medaille Established in 2006 to 'work against the evils of human trafficking The Medaille Trust is a Trust (UK) congregations in response to the plight of thousands of people who are charity founded by being trafficked into the UK each year'. groups of Religious The Trust has been a significant provider of support and safe house congregations in 2006 provision for the victims of human trafficking since then and continues under the initial to deliver outstanding care ten years on. leadership and visionary The Medaille Trust now operates 8 safe houses offering a total of 75 work of Sister Anne bed spaces to women, men and children.
-Their current range of safe Joseph. house provision offers 4 dedicated women's houses, 3 male houses and Member of the CHASTE 1 specialist family centre. safe housing network.
-2004-2008 Renate Founded in 2014, by a group of Religious sisters across a number of Current President Sister different European countries, not all within the European Union - this Imelda Poole IBVM is a network committed to support each other in work against human Albania. trafficking and exploitation.
-Research, advocacy, policy, training and
+Established in 2006 to 'work against the evils of human trafficking congregations in response to the plight of thousands of people who are being trafficked into the UK each year', the Trust has been a significant provider of support and safe house provision for the victims of human trafficking since then.
+It continues to deliver outstanding care ten years on.
+The Medaille Trust now operates eight safe houses offering a total of 75 bed spaces to women, men and children.
+Their current range of safe house provision offers four dedicated women's houses, three male houses and one specialist family centre.